Murder of Amy Yeary: Examination

 Her cause of death was inconclusive, as severe decomposition of the body had removed all signs of possible violence from the remains.
 However, the manner of death is believed to be homicide, as suicide was eliminated as a possibility.
 The location where the remains were found had also raised suspicion among authorities.
 Toxicology tests were conducted to see if any drugs or alcohol had been in her system, but the results were never released.

-Although the body was found in autumn, she had died in the summer, two to four months previously.
+Although her body was found in autumn, she had died in the summer, two to four months previously.
 This was established by examining traces from insects that were found on the remains.
 She had an overbite, and some fillings and dental sealants were found on the upper molars with no current cavities.
 The overbite was not described as extreme, but may have been noticeable, which could be a reliable feature depicted in her facial reconstruction.
-The estimated height was between 4'10" and 5'4", the victim being between fifteen and twenty-one years old and weighing between 110 to 135 pounds, at an "average frame".
-Examiners believe she was either white or Hispanic, although the possibility that she was Native American or Asian cannot be ruled out.
-She also may have been biracial.
+Her estimated height was between 4'10" and 5'4", and she was estimated to have been between fifteen and twenty-one years old and weighed between 110 and 135 pounds.
 Other physical characteristics included a healed rib fracture and being pigeon toed or knock-kneed, which may have been noticeable when she walked, as her feet were slanted inward.
-She also suffered from spina bifida occulta, but may have been unaware of the condition.
+She also had spina bifida occulta, but may have been unaware of the condition.

 To obtain DNA information, her femur was transported to the University of Texas.
 Her DNA was entered into the National DNA database and dental records were created that can be compared to those of reported missing persons.